Heroesin the Fight

 Sister Veronica has a natural passion for helping those in need.
 She recalls the days when medication was so scarce and expensive that an HIV diagnosis meant a death sentence.
 But today, things have changed.
 More people than ever before have access to lifesaving treatment and there are countless people just like her, helping HIV-positive mothers deliver healthy, HIV-free babies.

 In his almost twenty years of service, Donald has seen incredible progress in the fight against AIDS.
 Lifesaving medication is now available at no cost, allowing those living with HIV to lead long, healthy, more meaningful lives.
-Plus, in the last 10 years alone, the number of babies born with HIV has been reduced by 58%.
+In 2000, 1,200 babies were born with HIV every day.
+Today, that number has been reduced by nearly two-thirds.

 How does he feel about all these incredible HIV-free children?
 “It’s something that we never dreamed of…and it’s happening.”